-- 5 Select one of the following configuration methods: - Highlight Import and press Enter to import a saved configuration. - Highlight Next and press Enter to manually configure the engine's settings. - 6 If you have stored the configuration on a USB drive, import the configuration. - a Select USB Memory and press Enter. - b Select the correct configuration file.

-These files are specific to each engine node.
+- Highlight Role, then press Enter. - b) Highlight Firewall, IPS, or Layer 2 Firewall, then press Enter. - Select one of the following configuration methods: - Highlight Import, then press Enter to import a saved configuration. - Highlight Next, then press Enter to manually configure the engine's settings. - If you have stored the configuration on a USB drive, import the configuration. - a) Select USB Memory, then press Enter. - b) Select the correct configuration file.
+The files are specific to each engine node. - c) Highlight Next, then press Enter.

-c Highlight Next and press Enter to continue.